PaddlePaddle/PaddleFL/docs/source/md/split_learning_design_doc.md

 ## Background

-SplitNN will split entire network to multi part, each participant(at least 2) only calculate their own part.
-Compare with MPC, SplitNN only encrypt hidden vector which need to communicate with client, save lot of time(but also reduce security).
+SplitNN enables different data holders (usually with different profile) to train model cooperatively, without revealing their own data.
+In each training epoch, participants train and update their own part of network locally, and communicate when necessary.
+In the whole process, intermediate variate are encrypted before transmission.
+SplitNN only encrypt hidden vector which need to communicate with client, save lot of time.

 We choose SplitNN because following reasons:

-1. SplitNN has higher efficiency: X% improvement over MPC.
+1. SplitNN has higher efficiency: within the same time we can train more dataset.
-2. Due to SplitNN has higher efficiency, within the same time we can train more dataset.
+2. SplitNN support more model: all paddlepaddle models are theoretically supported.
-3. Splitnn support more model: MPC need to implement MPC OP, and MPC GPU OP is hard to implement.
+3. SplitNN support multi training framework: intermediate variate communicated by grpc protocol and training process is decoupled.

 ## Design